Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 \subsubsection{Scattering and exoplanet eccentricities}

-The test particle analysis discussed above can, somewhat surprisingly, be extended to the much tougher problem of the stability of two planets orbiting a star.
+Somewhat surprisingly, the result of the test particle analysis discussed above also applies in modified form to the much tougher problem of the stability of two planets orbiting a star.
 Consider the situation shown in Figure~\ref{fig_gladman}, in which planets of mass $m_2$ and $m_3$ orbit a star of mass $m_1$ in circular orbits with semi-major axes $a_2$ and $a_3$ respectively.
 The stability of the system evidently must depend upon the relative, rather than the absolute, spacing between the orbits.
 Accordingly we write,

 with $\Delta$ being a dimensionless measure of the orbital separation between the planets.
 We further define $\mu_2 = m_2 / m_1$ and $\mu_3 = m_3 / m_1$.
 Then for $\mu_2$,$\mu_3 \ll 1$, \citet{gladman93}, drawing on earlier results derived by \citet{marchal82} and others, showed that the system is guaranteed to be stable provided that the separation $\Delta$ exceeds a critical separation $\Delta_c$ given by,